QuickPay/swagger-ui/README.md

 1. install [handlebars](http://handlebarsjs.com/)
 2. install java
 3. npm install
+4. cp src/main/cofeescript/config.cofee-sample src/main/cofeescript/config.cofee
+5. Edit src/main/cofeescript/config.cofee and set API path's
-4. npm run-script build
+6. npm run-script build
-5. You should see the distribution under the dist folder.
+7. You should see the distribution under the dist folder.
 Open ./dist/index.html to launch Swagger UI in a browser

 ### Use
 Once you open the Swagger UI, it will load the [Swagger Petstore](http://petstore.swagger.wordnik.com/api/api-docs) service and show its APIs.
 You can enter your own server url and click explore to view the API.